VicWu07/quartz/content/notes/USAspending - Learning Hub.md

 More information about these fields is available in the [Data Dictionary](https://www.usaspending.gov/data-dictionary) and the [Custom Account Data Dictionary](https://files.usaspending.gov/docs/Custom+Account+Data+Dictionary.xlsx).

-More information on how to download data from USAspending is available in the HOW TO ACCESS THE DATA section of this guide.-->
+More information on how to download data from USAspending is available in the HOW TO ACCESS THE DATA section of this guide.